BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

         - <doc:ShiftTransform>
             - colorShape
             - Transform cell content using <doc:CellContentTransform>.
-        - Encode the transform using <doc:FieldCoding>.
+        - Encode the transform using <doc:FieldCoding>
     }
 }